 These seven social justice criteria can change the way engineers look at their designs.
 We, as engineers, have the responsibility to provide all populations, regardless of accessibility, nationality, ethnicity, gender, sex, orientation, religion etc. with access to technological resources that enhance livelihoods and mitigate risk.

 Interested in learning more about engineering and social justice?
 Please see this reading list by E4C’s Contributing Editor Ankita Joshi.

 About the Author

-Grace Burleson is an Expert Fellow at E4C who holds a dual MS in Mechanical Engineering and Applied Anthropology from Oregon State University.
+Grace Burleson is an Expert Fellow at Engineering for Change who holds a dual MS in Mechanical Engineering and Applied Anthropology from Oregon State University.
 Her research integrates improved clean water with cooking technologies for institutions in low-resource contexts.

 See Engineering for Change’s Research Fellowship hub for information on the program and details about how to apply.